lsrprntr/holidayscalendar-scraper/README.md

 2. When prompted enter a valid year to be parsed.
 3. export*.ics and funexport*.ics files should be exported in the folder where * is the year input.

-Otherwise, the current .ics files can be imported. (export2023.ics,funexport2023.ics)
+Otherwise, the current .ics files can be downloaded and imported. (export2023.ics,funexport2023.ics)

 ### Psuedoflowchart below: